-West Allis's zoning code is very flexible when it comes to allowing multi-family developments and allows duplexes to be rebuilt on a previously platted lot even if the plot of land is nonconforming to today's codes.
-West Allis's fees and charges are no higher than surrounding communities.
-West Allis is a completely-built-up community, so there are no growth limitations, and the city actually encourages dense development.
-The city has 18 Tax Increment Finance Districts, of which some are home to affordable housing developments.
-The City utilizes a portion of its HOME funds to construct new affordable single family lots on 30 by 100 ft. lots.
-Zero new homes were completed and sold in 2023.
+West Allis's zoning code was updated in 2022 and as part the flexibility it provides allows added density in the form of a range of housing types ranging from low density to multi-unit development.
+For example, the code was reformed to allow duplexes in areas previously only allowing single-unit development.
+The code was also reformed to allow maximum based parking limits with the notion of converting unneeded parking to developable land areas (value added).
+West Allis's fees and charges are comparable to surrounding communities.
+West Allis is a completely-built-out community, so there are no growth limitations, and the city encourages more density, adaptive reuse of older buildings, or redevelopment of older sites.
+The city has 20 Tax Increment Finance Districts, of which some are home to affordable housing developments.
+The City utilizes a portion of its HOME funds to construct new affordable single family lots on 30 by 120 ft. lots.
+Zero new homes were completed and sold in 2024, but the city is exploring a partnership with Habitat for Humanity-Milwaukee that could result in the purchase of vacant lots to build affordable single-dwelling unit homes.